 I always recommend taking the Delhi metro.
 It’s an excellent system: clean, efficient, inexpensive and the network is massive.
 It’s extremely easy to use and the best way to get to off the beaten path sites in Delhi.
 See my step by step guide on how to use the Delhi metro.

-Uber and Ola (another ride sharing app popular in India) are good options but you will need data to use them.
+Uber and Ola are widely used in Delhi, but you will need data to use them.
 You can also arrange for a driver through your guest house or hotel for a day or half day.
 BluSmart is local ride sharing app that is popular with expats – it has a fleet of electric cars.

 FAQ for 35 Best off the Beaten Path Sites in Delhi